ChameleonCloud/docs/source/technical/complex/heat_templates.rst

 template and return them in the proper format to the user.

-Reserved Networks and Floating IPs
+Reserved networks and floating IPs
 ----------------------------------

 Chameleon's reservation service allows users to reserve VLAN segments and floating ips.
 In order to make use of these